-Cats are great communicators, relying not only on complex body language but also a wide variety of vocalizations.
-In fact, cats are second only to birds in having the widest range of vocalizations in domestic animals.
+Cats are great communicators, relying not only on complex body language but also a wide variety of vocalisations.
+In fact, cats are second only to birds in having the widest range of vocalisations in domestic animals.
 Cats are capable of making more than 100 different sounds while dogs only make about 10.

-Some feline vocalizations reflect contentment while others express anxiety, fear, or distress.
+Some feline vocalisations reflect contentment while others express anxiety, fear, or distress.
 All, though are indicative of your cat’s emotional state of mind.

 The meow, the most commonly heard cat sound, is used by adult cats almost exclusively to communicate with humans and not other cats.
 Kittens use the meow to call for their mothers when in need.
 Most domestic cats, once weaned, no longer use the meow to communicate with other cats, probably because the mother cat stops responding.

 Adult domestic cats have learned to use the meow to communicate with humans because people are not very adept at the subtitles of feline body language.
 Generally, a meowing cat wants something-attention, food, or access to something.